 Your Responsibility: Before undergoing medical procedures or being hospitalized, familiarize yourself with the terms of your insurance coverage.
 You will be responsible for co-payments, deductibles and other non-covered services that insurance does not pay.
 Payment is requested during registration.
 Please be prepared to provide a copy of your health insurance card prior to services.
 You may also need to provide insurance forms supplied by your employer or insurance company.

 Our Commitment: For most insurance plans, we will verify your insurance coverage and bill your insurance company on your behalf.
 You will be responsible for paying any amount of your bill that your insurance company does not pay.
+View a list of our 2019 contracted insurance companies.

 If You Are a Member of an HMO or PPO